 Our future income, cash flows and fair value relevant to our financial instruments depends upon prevailing market interest rates.
 Market risk refers to the risk of loss from adverse changes in market prices and interest rates.
 Based upon the nature of our operations, the principal market risk to which we are exposed is the risk related to interest rate fluctuations.
 Many factors, including governmental monetary and tax policies, domestic and international economic and political considerations, and other factors that are beyond our control, contribute to interest rate risk.
-To manage this risk, we purchased interest rate caps on the \$64.7 million of Clover House debt outstanding (prior to the Clover House debt refinancing on November 8, 2019), the \$75.0 million of 250 Livingston Street debt outstanding (prior to the 250 Livingston Street debt refinancing on May 31, 2019) and the \$20.9 million of 1010 Pacific Street debt outstanding as of June 30, 2021 (the 1010 Pacific Street interest rate cap matured in December 2020), that would provide interest rate protection if one-month LIBOR exceeds 3.0% for the Clover House loans, 4.0% for the 250 Livingston Street loan and 3.6% for the 1010 Pacific Street loans.
+To manage this risk, we purchased interest rate caps on the \$64.7 million of Clover House debt outstanding (prior to the Clover House debt refinancing on November 8, 2019), the \$75.0 million of 250 Livingston Street debt outstanding (prior to the 250 Livingston Street debt refinancing on May 31, 2019) and the \$20.9 million of 1010 Pacific Street debt outstanding as of June 30, 2021 (prior to the 1010 Pacific construction refinancing on August 10, 2021)(the 1010 Pacific Street interest rate cap matured in December 2020), that would provide interest rate protection if one-month LIBOR exceeds 3.0% for the Clover House loans, 4.0% for the 250 Livingston Street loan and 3.6% for the 1010 Pacific Street loans.

-A one percent change in interest rates on our \$20.9 million of variable rate debt as of June 30, 2021, would impact annual net income by approximately \$0.2 million.
+A one percent change in interest rates on our \$21.1 million of variable rate debt as of September 30, 2021, would impact annual net income by approximately \$0.2 million.

-The estimated fair value of the Company's notes payable was approximately \$1,182.5 million and \$1,204.2 million as of June 30, 2021, and December 31, 2020, respectively.
+The estimated fair value of the Company's notes payable was approximately \$1,175.7 million and \$1,204.2 million as of September 30, 2021, and December 31, 2020, respectively.